KKowalewski24/social-racetrack/README.md

 ```
 Important message - before next deployment remember to remove previous Cloud Function

+Remember that Deployment of Node.js 8 functions will no longer be allowed after
+February 15, 2021.
+Then, executions of already-deployed Node.js 8 functions
+will stop after March 15, 2021.

+Node.js 10 cloud functions require payments so finish BSC at the beginning of February

 #### Deploy to Firebase Hosting
 * Run below command
 ```